elastic/elasticsearch-net/new_docs/contents/breaking-changes.md

 to `PutMappingDescriptor<T>`

+### Removed IResponse.Error

+IResponse.Error.Exception no longer exists, it is inlined to IResponse.OriginalException.
+The Error property did not hold any information that was not available on IResponse.ConnectionStatus.

 ### Removed MapFromAttributes()

 Attributes are to limited in what they can specify so `[ElasticType()]` can now only specify the type name and the id property.